Piedra Movediza: History

-Replica of the original stone, installed 2007.
+Replica of the stone, installed 2007.

-It was particularly interesting not only because of the way it balanced on the face of the hill, but also because it rocked from morning to evening in a very slow fashion (imperceptible to the eye).
-People would place glass bottles under the bottom of the massive rock only to see them smashed later in the day.
+The stone rocked from morning to evening in a very slow fashion, imperceptible to the eye.
+People would place glass bottles under the bottom of the rock, only to see them smashed later in the day.

 The stone fell and broke on 29 February 1912, between 5 and 6 p.m.
-As there were no witnesses, the true time and cause of the fall are unknown.
+The true time and cause of the fall are unknown.

-One theory for the cause of the fall was that quarrymen were annoyed with the tourist visits to the area.
+One theory for the cause of the fall was that quarrymen were annoyed with tourist visits to the area.
 Another possibility was that it fell due to vibrations from blasting of the bore in the quarries nearby.
-After the event, an eyewitness (the wife of the mine's manager) came forward to say that a group of people had been rocking the stone that afternoon.
+After the fall, an eyewitness (the wife of the mine's manager) said that a group of people had been rocking the stone that afternoon.
 Its fall was probably eased by an 1848 lightning strike, which hit the stone and flaked off a portion of its mass.
-However, no official reason for its fall was ever issued.
+No official reason for its fall was issued.

 Various proposals were floated to move the three segments of the broken stone to the hill and re-cement them into position, but nothing was agreed upon.
-In 2007 a copy of the stone was put in the same place where the original was situated, and is considered as a historical symbol of Tandil.
+In 2007, a copy of the stone was put in the same place where the original was situated, and is considered a historical symbol of Tandil.
 This place was named "Parque Lítico La Movediza".
 The replica does not move, being securely fixed into the supporting rock.